MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Correction of avatar image distorsion.
+* Add youtube link to README.md image.

 # Before to run this server